 The last product on the list is the smallest, and is something a little different, the aptly named Little Griddle Q230.

-It’s kept consistently heated thanks to its cross-braced underside that carries heat to every corner of the 23-inch plate.
+It’s kept consistently heated thanks to its cross-braced underside that carries heat to every corner of the 23-inch plate cooking surface.
 Beneath that is a grease well that catches drips for easier cleanup, and a four-inch sidewall keeps the grease and the contents inside when you easily move it with its detachable side handles.

 A small one-burner griddle, this is the one you want if you need a personal griddle that can be brought with you on occasion to cook meals for one or two.